Many apartment or smaller rooms without windows that lack natural light can make it hard to be a successful green thumb.

 We are currently offering next day delivery to Brisbane Suburbs and some outer Brisbane Suburbs for orders placed before 5:00pm.
 Please check our delivery page to find out if we deliver next day to your suburb and place your plant gift order today.

-***PLEASE NOTE*** OUR ONLINE STORE WILL BE CLOSED FROM FRIDAY 28TH AUGUST TO TUESDAY 15TH OF SEPTEMBER.
+***PLEASE NOTE*** OUR ONLINE STORE WILL BE CLOSED FROM THURSDAY 27TH OF MAY AND WILL REOPEN ON MONDAY THE 14TH OF JUNE.
 Dismiss